-Welcome to My AP Biology Thoughts podcast, this is episode #56 called Cell Size (Surface Area to Volume Ratio).
+Welcome to My AP Biology Thoughts podcast, this is episode #96 called Unit 4 Cell Communication and Cell Cycle: Regulation of Cell Cycle.

-Welcome to My AP Biology Thoughts podcast, this is episode #57 called The Importance of a Selectively Permeable Membrane.
+Welcome to My AP Biology Thoughts podcast, this is episode 77 called Unit 3 Cellular Energetics: Overview of Photosynthesis.

-Welcome to My AP Biology Thoughts podcast, this is episode #4 called Passive Transport: Diffusion, Osmosis, and Facilitated Diffusion.
+Welcome to My AP Biology Thoughts podcast, this is episode #93 called Unit 4 Cell Communication and Cell Cycle: The Cell Cycle.

 In this Head to Head we will be discussing the differences and similarities between the hip hop subgenres of trap and Brooklyn drill.